 Opiates include illegal recreational drugs such as heroin and opium; prescription pain medications such as morphine, oxycodone, and fentanyl; cough suppressants and anti-diarrheal medications that are codeine-based; as well as opiate addiction treatment medications such as buprenorphine and methadone.

 Opiate dependence means an opiate user is susceptible to opiate withdrawal symptoms whenever he or she stops taking opiates.
-The length of time required to become physically dependent to opiates varies from person to person, but it generally takes just a few weeks of daily use.
+The length of time required to become physically dependent on opiates varies from person to person, but it generally takes just a few weeks of daily use.
 Dependents are so driven to avoid withdrawal symptoms, they stop at almost nothing to obtain more and more opiates, even if that means damaging relationships, losing a job, or going to jail.

 Opiate withdrawal refers to a wide range of symptoms that occur shortly after discontinuation for any person physically dependent on opiates.
 Symptoms of opiate withdrawal are similar to influenza symptoms, but the good news is that opiate withdrawal symptoms can be easily handled with proper treatment.